Skip to content

 The holiday lights season typically runs from November 1st to the end of January.

-Tear down will normally start as early as January 2nd, and then run the remainder of the month.
+Tearing down will normally start as early as January 2nd and then run the remainder of the month.

 3. Test your inventory early

-Get ahead of the headaches by thoroughly examining your inventory before your Christmas light season starts.
+Get ahead of the headaches by thoroughly examining your inventory before the Christmas light season starts.
 Look for frayed cords, exposed wires, and dim or dead bulbs.

-This will also give you plenty of time to reach out to manufacturers and take advantage of product warranties in case of equipment failure.
+This will also give you plenty of time to contact manufacturers and take advantage of product warranties in case of equipment failure.

 4. Grow your client list